TheLazyCat00/focus-nvim/README.md

 When a file is opened, focus-nvim:
 - Automatically unfolds all folds.
 - Applies language-specific folding rules to fold functions and methods.
-- Continuously adjusts folds around the cursor, ensuring only the relevant code remains unfurled.
+- Continuously adjusts folds, ensuring only the relevant code remains unfurled.

 This plugin operates silently in the background, requiring no additional commands.